Hussein-Ghaly1/Design-Patterns/README.md

 ```

 ## Behavioral Design Patterns

+Behavioral Design Patterns in software engineering focus on how objects interact and communicate with each other.
+They deal with the responsibility distribution among objects and describe patterns for managing algorithms, responsibilities, and communication between objects.

 # Observer Pattern
 Problem: Establishing dependencies between objects that need to be notified of changes in another object’s state can lead to tight coupling.